Caravan Toilet Chemicals: Everything you need to know but don't want to think about

 I have a 1990s caravan with a Thetford C3 toilet, and the cassette is heavy when full.
 Can I fit a newer toilet?

 No need.
 Thetford now makes a direct replacement cassette for C2, C3 and C4 loos, which has wheels and a folding handle, so for £80 or so, you can easily upgrade.
 It even has a useful chemical measuring cap.
+The Caravan Specialists carry a range of Thetford spares and replacements.

 What's the fuss about formaldehyde?